wp-plugins/amazon-auto-links/readme.txt

 == Changelog ==

+= 2.0.4 =
+* Improved the caching mechanism.
+* Fixed a bug that caches for the search unit type renewed in the background were not saved properly with the right name.
+* Fixed a bug that caches durations for the search unit type were not set properly.

 = 2.0.3.5 - 02/01/2014 =
 * Fixed a possible security issue in the plugin admin pages.
 * Tweaked the form text input length.